Generic Name: colchicine (KOL-chi-seen)

 Colchicine is used for:

 Treating and preventing gout flares.
+It is also used to treat familial Mediterranean fever (FMF).
 It may also be used for other conditions as determined by your doctor.

 Colchicine is a beta-tubulin interactor.
 Exactly how colchicine works is not known.
 However, it may affect certain proteins in the body, which may relieve gout symptoms.